justin13601/Project_Pong/README.md

 ## Instructions
 Pong is a two-dimensional sports game that simulates table tennis.
 The player controls an in-game paddle by moving it vertically across the left or right side of the screen.
 Players compete against others controlling a second paddle on the opposing side.

 Players use the paddles to hit a ball back and forth.
-The goal is for each player to reach eleven points before the opponent; points are earned when one fails to return the ball to the other person and it hits their "goal."
+The goal is for each player to reach eleven points before the opponent; points are earned when one fails to return the ball to the other person and it hits their "goal".

+Begin your game by pressing "Play".

 ## Game Controls